 Key values:

- While analyzing a company, one should see whether it has improved OPM overtime or not.
+While analyzing a company, one should see whether it has improved OPM

 Example:-